dhushyanth-h-m/HTTP-1.1-Server/README.md

 [HTTP request syntax](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html),
 and more.

-**Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.

 # Passing the first stage

 The entry point for your HTTP server implementation is in `src/main/java/Main.java`.
-Study and uncomment the relevant code, and push your changes to pass the first stage:
+Study and push your changes to pass the first stage:

 ```sh